 Delegates to this workshop will be disadvantaged if they have not attended Expert Witness workshops 1 or 2 as the approach used builds upon knowledge already presented and will not be repeated.

-Please note: online bookings will close on 24 October 2018.
+Please note: online bookings will at midday on 7 April 2020.